WintonCentre/cf_reports/README.txt

 Results_TidyClean.tsv.txt:
 Data file.
 2019.05.03_Genetic-Reports-Analysis-Code.R expects to find this file in the working directory.

+2019.05.03_Genetic-Reports-Analysis-Code.pdf:
+Knit document that includes the output of running the code in 2019.05.03_Genetic-Reports-Analysis-Code.R as a PDF file.

 2019.05.03_Genetic-Reports-Analysis-Code.html:
-Knit document that includes the output of running the code in 2019.05.03_Genetic-Reports-Analysis-Code.R.
+Knit document that includes the output of running the code in 2019.05.03_Genetic-Reports-Analysis-Code.R as an HTML file.